 - Then I placed junk on top of the clip in order to put pressure on it.
 Then I moved that stuff around until I was able to get it to detect again.

 - Double check that the flash dump has any data in it.
 You can do this in the Flashcat software itself or a third party hex editor like HxD.
 Make sure that the data isn’t all 0’s, F’s, or something like that (unless that is what you’re expecting to get, like a blank flash).
-If it is there’s likely a power issue with your setup, although it could be a clip issue as well

 - In HxD you can use Analysis > Statistics as another way to see what the dump consists of